-The Film Investor Agreement enables you to demonstrate you know what you are doing with regards to film financing.
-Investors are not only putting their trust in you as a filmmaker, but also as a business person.
-It is important to present the investor a professional Film Investor Agreement outlining the basic terms designed to protect both their money and your film.
+To appear like the professional filmmaker you are, you'll likely need some type of Film Investor Agreement, which outlines the terms of accepting money from investors, your responsibilites and theirs, as well as creative control of your project.
+Our Film Investor Agreement enables you to demonstrate you know what you are doing with regards to film financing.
+Investors are not only putting their trust in you as a filmmaker, but just as important, a business person.
+It is important to present your film investor a professional Film Investor Agreement outlining the basic terms designed to protect both their money and your film.

 Low budget films are commonly pitched to passive investors who are not in or familiar with the film industry.
 Typically, they are successful business people with deep pockets, willing to risk a few thousand dollars to help an independent filmmaker.
 These investors know the chances of receiving a profit are slim to none, yet they still want assurance their money is being handled the best way possible, given the risky nature of the film business.
 At the same time, this is your film and you want to make sure you have control of your project.
 Do not forget the months of work you put into the project.
 YOUR film should be YOUR film until you decide to sell it to a distributor.

 FilmProposals offers both a Film Investor Agreement Template and a PPM Template.
 As a general rule, a Film Investor Agreement is for active investors and a PPM is for passive investors.
 Read on to determine which might be a better fit for your film project, or if you need both to secure film financing.

 Do You Need a Film PPM (Private Placement Memorandum)?